seapagan/fastapi_async_sqlalchemy2_example/README.md

-# Simple example how to use FastAPI with Async SQLAlchemy 2.0 <!-- omit from toc -->
+# Using FastAPI with Async SQLAlchemy 2.0 <!-- omit from toc -->

 - [Introduction](#introduction)
 - [Installation](#installation)